 Figure Legends

-Figure 1: (a) critical threshold for persistence as a function of harvesting rate on the y-axis and climate velocity on the x-axis.
+Figure 1: (a) Lines indicate the critical threshold for persistence as a function of harvesting rate on the y-axis and climate velocity on the x-axis.
 Shade of grey corresponds to the growth rate from smallest to greatest (light to dark).
 Line style indicates the average dispersal distance (solid: ⟨d⟩=0.1 vs. dashed: ⟨d⟩=0.5) from an approximated Gaussian dispersal kernel (Eq.
 3).
 Patch length L=1.

-Figure 2: () The equilibrium biomass of the population as a function of the climate velocity on the x-axis and the proportional harvesting rate on the y-axis.
-Results are from an approximated Gaussian dispersal kernel with parameters L=1, R0=10, and ⟨d⟩=0.5.Interaction between the two stressors as a function of climate velocity and harvesting rate.
+Figure 2: (a) The equilibrium biomass of the population as a function of the climate velocity on the x-axis and the proportional harvesting rate on the y-axis.
+Results are from an approximated Gaussian dispersal kernel with parameters L=1, R0=10, and ⟨d⟩=0.5. (b) Interaction between the two stressors as a function of climate velocity and harvesting rate.
 Shading indicates the degree of synergistic interaction, i.e., the loss in biomass in the doubly stressed population in excess of the sum of the losses caused by each stressor individually (Ehc-Eh-Ec).
 Synergy of 0 indicates additive interaction of the stressors.
 The excess loss, on the order of 0.001, is small in comparison to the total biomass, which can be as large as 20.
-These results are from calculations with the same parameters as Fig .
+These results are from calculations with the same parameters as Figure 2a.

-Figure 3: The equilibrium biomass of the population as a function of the climate velocity on the x-axis and the harvesting rate on the y-axis under alternative management strategies. (a) The equilibrium biomass for simulations with constant harvest rates (compare to figure ). (b) Equilibrium biomass for simulations with threshold management.
+Figure 3: The equilibrium biomass of the population as a function of the climate velocity on the x-axis and the harvesting rate on the y-axis under alternative management strategies. (a) The equilibrium biomass for simulations with constant harvest rates (compare to figure 2a). (b) Equilibrium biomass for simulations with threshold management.
 For threshold management, the maximum threshold is set to be the largest population size observed at a given time step before harvesting.
-The y-axis is the proportion of the maximum threshold that is protected from harvesting. (c) Equilibrium biomass for simulations with many small . (d) Equilibrium biomass for simulations with few large .
+The y-axis is the proportion of the maximum threshold that is protected from harvesting. (c) Equilibrium biomass for simulations with many small protected areas. (d) Equilibrium biomass for simulations with few large protected areas.
 These results are from a simulation with a Laplacian dispersal kernel with parameters L=1, R0=5, K=100, and ⟨d⟩=2.

 Figures